tiannahenrylewis/iOSBootcampApps/README.md

 <details>
   <summary>Project Info & Screenshots</summary>
   <p>
-  The focus of these projects were to become familiar with the XCode IDE and the basic UI components of an iOS app.
+  The focus of these apps were to become familiar with the XCode IDE and the basic UI components of an iOS app.

   **Screenshots**